 - When your child starts a conversation, stop what you’re doing and actively listen to your child.
 This sends the message that you’re interested in what’s going on in her life.

-- Sitting down to a family dinner as often as possible can be a good chance for everyone to chat about the day and what’s coming up.
+- Sit down to a family dinner as often as possible.
+This can be a good chance for everyone to chat about the day and what’s coming up.

-- If you’re aware of what your child is doing and how he’s behaving, you might find it easier to spot any changes in his behaviour that might signal a problem.
+- Try to be aware of what your child is doing and how he’s behaving.
+This might make it easier to spot any changes in his behaviour that might signal a problem.

-- With school, you can keep a general eye on school progress, homework and deadlines without micromanaging your child.
+- Keep a general eye on school progress, homework and deadlines without micromanaging your child.
 This is easier to do when you have a good relationship with your child’s school and teachers.

-Try to avoid breaking your child’s trust or invading his privacy.
-But keep in mind that there might be times when you need to ask firmly for information – for example, ‘Where were you?’ or ‘Where are you going?’
+- Try to avoid breaking your child’s trust or invading his privacy.
+But there might be times when you need to ask firmly for information – for example, ‘Where were you?’ or ‘Where are you going?’

 Too little monitoring can leave teenagers without the support they need to make safe decisions about behaviour and relationships.
 But too much monitoring can send the message you don’t trust your child.
 When you monitor your child in a trusting environment, you’re giving her what she needs if she’s going to learn how to make good decisions and behave responsibly.

 Handling breaches of trust

 For a one-off breach, you could withdraw a privilege – for example, take away some TV or computer time, or not drive your child to an activity.
 You might also need to monitor your child more closely for a period while you rebuild trust.

 For major breaches of trust, or breaches that keep happening, you and your child will need to rebuild trust over time.
-You might need to use strategies such as:
+You might need to use strategies like: